kevinclark/Lesson-Plans/shoes/paint.md

 that by looking at how far down the page the mouse is.
 Our first rectangle starts at 50 and is 100 tall, so we say "is the position of the mouse between 50 and 150 down?"
 If it is, then we use the `stroke` word to set the color to the color of the first rectangle.
-Then we do the same thing for the second rectangle which starts at 200 and goes for 100 (to 300).
+Let's do the same thing for the second rectangle.
+It starts at 200 and goes for 100 (to 300).

+    click do |button, x, y|
+      if button == 1

+        if (650..750).include? x
+          if (50..150).include? y
+            stroke "#00FF00"
+          end
+          if (200..300).include? y
+            stroke "#0000FF"
+          end
+        end

+      end
+    end

 Other things to try: